 The rubbery discs that protect the vertebrae along your spine have tough exteriors and softer centers.
 A disc becomes herniated when the softer middle part tears through the protective outer coating (also known as an extruding disc).
 This painful condition is often caused by:

 You can also develop a very similar condition known as a “bulging” or “protruding” disc, which means that a smaller part of your disc’s circumference is damaged.

 Yes.
 Herniated, extruded, bulged, or another similar type of disc damage most commonly occur in your lower back (lumbar), although you can also have disc problems in your neck (cervical spine).
 The symptoms you experience, and their severity, depend on the location of your damaged disc and can include:

-Your herniated disc treatment plan from Arlington Pain & Therapy is likely going to include several types of remedies designed to treat acute pain and treat the damaged disc.
+Your herniated disc treatment plan from Regency Pain & Therapy Institute is likely going to include several types of remedies designed to treat acute pain and treat the damaged disc.
 Herniated disc treatments can include:

 Usually, pain and herniated or bulged disc-related symptoms start to improve within a few weeks of starting your treatment plan.
-If your pain is worsening, or just not improving, your physician at Arlington Pain & Therapy could recommend surgery to remove the protruding portion of the disc.
+If your pain is worsening, or just not improving, your physician at Regency Pain & Therapy Institute could recommend surgery to remove the protruding portion of the disc.

-If you have a herniated disc or undiagnosed back pain, schedule an evaluation at Arlington Pain & Therapy right away.
+If you have a herniated disc or undiagnosed back pain, schedule an evaluation at Regency Pain & Therapy Institute right away.
 Call your closest office directly.